aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline.md

 }
 ```

-???+ recommended "Acceptance Tests"
+???+ recommended "Integration Tests"
     Run automated tests that verify if the application satisifes business requirements.
 These tests require the application to be running in the beta environment.
-Acceptance tests may come in the form of behavior-driven tests, automated acceptance tests, or automated tests linked to requirements and/or stories in a tracking system.
-Examples of tools to define acceptance tests include but are not limited to [Cucumber](https://cucumber.io) and [SoapUI](https://www.soapui.org).
+Integration tests may come in the form of behavior-driven tests, automated acceptance tests, or automated tests linked to requirements and/or stories in a tracking system.
+Examples of tools to define integration tests include but are not limited to [Cucumber](https://cucumber.io) and [SoapUI](https://www.soapui.org).
-    ```graphviz dot acpt.png
+    ```graphviz dot int.png
 digraph G {
     compound=true
     rankdir=LR